Millat Times: Challenges and censorship

 Millat Times has reported facing multiple challenges, including legal notices and social media restrictions.
-In recent years, Millat Times has reported facing legal notices and social media restrictions, including the suspension of its Facebook page, which had over a million followers.
+In recent years, these have included the suspension of its Facebook page, which had over one million followers.

 In October 2018, during the communal violence in Sitamarhi, Bihar, Millat Times published a video of the attack on Zainul Haq Ansari, following which Patna Police issued a notice to the media platform.

 In April 2021, a photo circulated on the Millat Times Facebook page purportedly showed a COVID-19 patient in Patna, India, being transported on a motorcycle with an oxygen cylinder.
 However, according to AFP Fact Check, the image was originally taken in Barishal, Bangladesh, and not in India.
-The AFP report included a comparison showing two versions of the image: one labeled “original post” and another marked “misleading post,” which featured the Millat Times logo, indicating that the outlet had shared the content in a misrepresented context.
+The AFP report included a comparison showing two versions of the image: one labeled "original post" and another marked "misleading post", which featured the Millat Times logo, indicating that the outlet had shared the content in a misrepresented context.

 In December 2021, Facebook deleted the official page of Millat Times, which had over one million followers, without any prior notice.
 The move drew criticism from supporters and triggered demands for its restoration.

-In April 2021, YouTube blocked Millat Times' channel for 90 days after it uploaded a video on lockdown protests by daily wage workers in Maharashtra, citing "medical misinformation."
+In April 2021, YouTube blocked Millat Times channel for 90 days after it uploaded a video on lockdown protests by daily wage workers in Maharashtra, citing "medical misinformation."
 Editor Shams Tabrez Qasmi defended the video as factual and alleged that platforms like YouTube and Facebook censored small media outlets covering sensitive issues.

 In 2022, editor Shams Tabrez Qasmi was charged for sharing videos of communal violence in Kanpur, Uttar Pradesh, without being given any official notice.
 A report by Global Voices Advox mentioned that Qasmi and his colleagues have faced harassment and abuse, which Qasmi has stated he attributes to their Muslim identity.

 Reception

 In a 6 April 2022 Urdu column published by Deutsche Welle, Millat Times founder and editor Shams Tabrez Qasmi was quoted discussing the challenges facing Urdu journalism.
-Qasmi urged Urdu media to modernize, provide practical training to young journalists, and avoid "cheap politics" in order to revive Urdu's readership and influence.Singh, Rohinee (2022).
-"Urdu sahafat ke do sau saal aur ab hum kahan kharay hain?"
+Qasmi urged Urdu media to modernize, provide practical training to young journalists, and avoid "cheap politics" in order to revive Urdu's readership and influence.